jghaines/lambda-auth0-authorizer/README.md

 You can test the authorizer by supplying an Identity token and clicking **Test**

-The Identity token is the same format we used in event.json above.
+The id_token is the same format we used in event.json above.

-    Bearer <16-char access_token>
+    Bearer <id_token>

-You will need to copy the access_token from a successful Auth0 authentication.

 A successful test will look something like:

     Latency: 2270 ms